-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

+Academic Year 2022-2023

-Academic Year 2021-2022 Detail Amount Pupil premium funding allocation this academic year £109,460 Recovery premium funding allocation this academic year £11,020 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £120,480 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £118,895 Recovery premium funding allocation this academic year £11,455 40% contribution to tutoring £7844.
+Balance £3611 agreed to go towards curriculum resources Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £130,350

-Desired Outcomes from 2021-2022:
+Desired Outcomes from 2022-2023:

-- To close the in-school gap between PP and non-PP attainment in all areas of the curriculum, including both EXS and GDS attainment, sustaining high levels of wellbeing for all pupils in our school. - School data suggests a trend that those pupils lower down in the school (and who therefore have missed a higher % of their schooling) have been impacted the most. - Our internal assessments during 2021/2022 suggest that the performance of disadvantaged pupils was lower than in the previous years in key areas of the curriculum.
-Despite being on track during the first part of the year (2018/19), the outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were therefore not fully realised and we are continuing to work on this.
+- To close the in-school gap between PP and non-PP attainment in all areas of the curriculum, including both EXS and GDS attainment, sustaining high levels of wellbeing for all pupils in our school. - School data suggests a trend that those pupils lower down in the school (and who therefore have missed a higher % of their schooling) have been impacted the most. - Our internal assessments during 2022/2023 suggest that the performance of disadvantaged pupils was lower than in the previous years in key areas of the curriculum.
+Despite being on track during the first part of the year (2018/19), the outcomes we aimed to achieve in our previous strategies by the end of 2021/22